 The transmission of know-how and the widening of the Festival’s public was accompanied by a policy of sustainable development through a number of significant environmental initiatives.

 After having contributed to the Marseille-Provence 2013 - European Capital of Culture project, the Festival is now opening up to the Mediterranean basin that is both so near and so far away.
 The Mediterranean Youth Orchestra, which since 2014 has been a part of the Festival Academy, is the best proof of this.
 That said, the Aix Festival is planning to take a further step towards “the other” and start a constructive and lasting dialog.
 And, just as the world is changing, the Festival is continuously widening its horizons, as can be seen with the launch in September 2015 of Medinea, the network of Mediterranean artists and composers.

-In homage to the composer and conductor Pierre Boulez who contributed memorably to several editions over the last twenty years, Pierre Audi marks his programme with INCISES, a new series of events featuring contemporary music and living composers, and by an ambitious initiative fusing opera and the visual arts.
+Additionally, in homage to the composer and conductor Pierre Boulez who contributed memorably to several editions, Pierre Audi marks his programme with INCISES, a new series of events featuring contemporary music and living composers, and by an ambitious initiative fusing opera and the visual arts.
 As music is the starting point for opera, he proposes a new series of large scale symphonic and chamber-music concerts gathering some of the world’s greatest orchestras and conductors.

 This first 2019 edition received international acclaim from both audiences and critics alike uniting major artists and innovative and original projects:

 An explosive Tosca, an apocalyptic Requiem, a dazzling Jakob Lenz, cheers, and boos… Under the direction of Pierre Audi, this 71st edition of the Festival d’Art Lyrique d’Aix-en-Provence puts the focus on experimentation and is devilishly disturbing.